Branding, Marketing and Communication

 Crises at Murray State University should involve the following general procedures for difficult emergency situations.

 Protect human life.
 While it is the responsibility of Murray State University to protect property, the protection of human life has been top priority.
-This means using the Murray-Calloway County Hospital Ambulance Service for medical emergencies, and using the University Student Health Services for minor illness and injuries.
+This means using the Murray-Calloway County Hospital Ambulance Service for medical emergencies.
 Standard practice should be to immediately notify Murray State Police Department and Emergency Management (911) of all emergencies (fire, ambulance, police).
 Murray State Police dispatchers should make the necessary emergency calls for off-campus assistance and send security officers to the scene of emergencies.

 Notification.
 In the event of death or serious injury, notification of the family will follow proper procedure.
 Crisis situations involve the notification of Murray State Police Department and Emergency Management (first), then the president of the university and the public information officer in Branding, Marketing and Communication.
 From that point, the provost and vice presidents, and the university general counsel, as well as other officials related to the crisis situation should be informed.